nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients and/or their tasks
+1. User requests to list patients and/or their tasks.
-2. UniNurse shows a list of patients with their tasks
+2. UniNurse shows a list of patients with their tasks.
-3. User requests to edit a task with its description they want to change, by specifying the specific patient and specific task
+3. User requests to edit a task with its description they want to change, by specifying the specific patient and specific task.
-4. UniNurse edits the task description of the chosen task of the specified patient
+4. UniNurse edits the task description of the chosen task of the specified patient.

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty
+The list is empty.

   Use case ends.